tanho63/pc-setup/README.md

 ## Install Firefox Addons

-- LastPass
+- LastPass - the password manager I've already been using
-- uBlock Origin
+- uBlock Origin - adblock!
-- Checker Plus for Gmail
+- Checker Plus for Gmail - an addon that helps me with Gmail

 ## Install RStudio